Conditional Score-Based Modeling of Effective Langevin Dynamics: Conclusions

 We have introduced a conditional score-based framework for constructing effective Langevin models from stationary samples and finite-lag observations.
 The approach separates the modeling problem into two complementary components: the stationary score, which encodes the invariant density, and a mobility field, which determines the dynamical transport structure of the reduced stochastic model.
 Once inferred, the mobility specifies both the diffusion tensor and the drift term required to preserve the observed invariant density, including the irreversible probability current in nonequilibrium systems.

 The main result of the paper is the inverse relation in Eq.~\eqref{eq:central_conditional_score_identity}, which constrains the mobility directly from lagged correlation derivatives and conditional scores.
-This relation is linear in the unknown mobility and therefore provides the basis for a direct calibration procedure.
+The same identity is also a finite-lag GFDT statement: it identifies the selected correlation derivative with the impulse responses to the drift directions encoded by the columns of \(-\bm{M}\nabla\phi_n^T\).
+The relation is linear in the unknown mobility and provides the basis for a direct calibration procedure.
 In contrast with simulation-based calibration, the method does not require repeated forward integrations of candidate reduced models.
 In contrast with local Kramers--Moyal or finite-difference reconstruction methods, it does not require short-time derivative estimates or finely resolved trajectories.
 Instead, it uses finite-lag statistical information, which can be extracted from stationary lagged pairs and is therefore naturally suited to data that are temporally coarse, unevenly sampled, or noisy.

 The numerical examples illustrate the scope and interpretation of the method.
-In the analytically tractable diffusion benchmark of Section~\ref{subsec:cir_benchmark}, the framework makes explicit how the choice of observables determines which components of the mobility are constrained by the available correlation identities.
-In the nonequilibrium example of Section~\ref{subsec:affine_multiplicative_2d_results}, where the stationary and conditional scores are estimated from data, the learned state-dependent mobility improves the reproduction of finite-lag dynamical statistics relative to simpler constant-mobility closures while preserving the target invariant distribution.
+In the CIR benchmark of Section~\ref{subsec:cir_benchmark}, the framework shows which mobility components are constrained by the available correlation identities.
+In the affine nonequilibrium example of Section~\ref{subsec:affine_multiplicative_2d_results}, where stationary and conditional scores are estimated from data, the learned state-dependent mobility improves finite-lag statistics relative to simpler constant-mobility closures, while preserving the target invariant distribution.
+In the periodic soft-spin example of Section~\ref{subsec:periodic_soft_spin_ll_results}, the same construction is applied to a \(36\)-dimensional multiplicative-noise spin system using a local neural mobility with no analytic mobility ansatz in the loss; the learned state-dependent model improves the training-library correlation dynamics relative to the constant-mobility closure while retaining the observed stationary spin statistics.
+This example also shows that the method can preserve pronounced time-scale separation in the resolved variables, since the learned mobility reproduces both rapidly decorrelating transverse modes and the slow longitudinal branch.
 These results support the central modeling principle of the paper: for reduced stochastic modeling, the goal is not necessarily to identify a unique pointwise mobility throughout state space, but rather to learn a transport structure that reproduces the relevant stationary and finite-time statistics on the portion of state space sampled by the data.